Yearning for a fun getaway but nervous about traveling? We get it, and we’re here to help.

 Nuttallburg Coal Mining Complex

 Travel deep into the New River Gorge and explore the remnants of the Nuttallburg Coal-Mining Complex.
-You’ll see the headhouse, conveyor, tipple and coke ovens at the center this once bustling mining community that English-born entrepreneur John Nuttall established in 1873.
+You’ll see the headhouse, conveyor, tipple and coke ovens at the center of this once bustling mining community that English-born entrepreneur John Nuttall established in 1873.

 There are seven trails throughout the complex.
 Some short and flat, along the river.
 Some long and steep, from the mine at the top of the mountain to the tipple at the bottom.
 Don’t miss the trail to the ghost community of Seldom Seen.
 The tiny pieces of old housewares will guide your way.